-But, surprisingly, it's more common for sales reps to use Excel and email to store and manage prospect data than it is to use a CRM system.
+But, surprisingly, it's more common for sales reps to use Excel and email to store and manage prospect data than it is to use an online CRM system.
 And for the teams that do use a CRM, few take full advantage of the tool.
 With minimal CRM usage, many sales teams are missing opportunities to attract and nurture prospects.
 As a result, revenue growth suffers—despite the team's best efforts.

 If this sounds like your sales team, what you need is a sales CRM strategy—a plan for how you'll use your CRM to enhance your sales team's effectiveness.
 With a CRM strategy, your team will be able to fully utilize the tool to close more sales, boost efficiency, and improve prospects' experience.

 We've identified six steps that you can use to build your own sales CRM strategy.